 These studies support our sense that "typical" kidney function in people with DS is less than "typical" kidney function in those without DS.
 This may suggest a genetic difference due to DS.
 However, before accepting that there is a genetic inevitability, we suggest considering a few things.

 People with DS more commonly have poor bladder function.
-We have seen many people with DS who empty their bladder incompletely.
+We have seen many people with DS who empty their bladder incompletely (urinary retention).
 This may be due to behavioral or habitual issues (e.g., holding urine for long periods of time even when the urge to urinate is present), anatomical obstructions or blockages, weak bladder muscle, or reduced nervous stimulation of the bladder muscle.
 Ultrasound evaluation of bladder function and kidney anatomy can evaluate for these causes and possibly lead to additional evaluation.

 Depending on the rest of the history, physical exam, and lab findings, additional evaluation for other causes may be indicated.
 For example, an elevated uric acid level is a common finding in people with DS.
 Elevated uric acid can cause gout (inflammation of joints due to uric acid crystals forming in the joint).
 Elevated uric acid can also cause kidney disease.
 On the other hand, decreased kidney function can cause an elevation of uric acid.
-So, an elevated uric acid, particularly in conjunction with abnormal kidney function, may require additional evaluation and possible a referral to a nephrologist (kidney specialist).
+So, an elevated uric acid, particularly in conjunction with abnormal kidney function, may require additional evaluation and a possible referral to a nephrologist (kidney specialist).

 Abnormal kidney function in people with DS may have both reversible and irreversible components.
 Further assessment of abnormal kidney function may reveal contributing causes that can be addressed/treated with appropriate interventions.